Find Trade Colleges

 Snow College did quite well in this year’s ranking of the most popular places for construction trades students to get a associate degree.
 It came in at #8 on the list.
 Located in the town of Ephraim, Snow College is a public school with a moderately-sized student population.

-Highlands College of Montana Tech ranked #10 on this year’s Most Popular Construction Trades Associate Degree Trade Schools in the Rocky Mountains Region list.
-Located in the remote town of Butte, Highlands College of Montana Tech is a public college with a small student population.
+Highlands College of Montana Tech did quite well in this year’s ranking of the most popular places for construction trades students to get a associate degree.
+It came in at #10 on the list.
+Located in the town of Butte, Highlands College of Montana Tech is a public school with a fairly small student population.

 Read full report on Construction Trades at Highlands College of Montana Tech